Konkuk University: PRIME Project

-On May 3 in 2016, Konkuk University announced that it was selected by the Korean government to participate in the Program for Industrial Needs-Matched Education (PRIME).
+On May 3, 2016, Konkuk University announced that it was selected by the Korean government to participate in the Program for Industrial Needs-Matched Education (PRIME).
 Higher education institutions receive incentives for restructuring and training students to meet the society's needs under the project.
 Of the 75 universities that applied, Konkuk University, Ewha Womans University, Hanyang University's ERICA campus, and 18 other universities were chosen.
 As a result, Konkuk University is expected to receive up to 450 billion won in government funding over three years until 2018.
 More than 15% will be allocated for scholarships, and a significant portion will be used to improve educational programs and build infrastructure.

 Konkuk Institute of Technology

 In 2017, Konkuk University introduced the "Konkuk Institute of Technology" to train and prepare students for industries with significant growth potential.
 The institute includes eight departments in energy engineering, smart vehicle engineering, smart ICT engineering, cosmetics engineering, stem cell and regenerative biology, systems biotechnology, integrative bioscience and biotechnology, and biomedical science and engineering with 333 students.
 Konkuk University plans to offer a 5-year BS/MS program, through which all students will receive a scholarship for their graduate education as well as a stipend of 300,000 won per month for book purchases and research, at the institute.
 The registration fee for all incoming students will be waived.